djeang/parent-chaining/readme.md

 We can imagine XML handling solution based on this pattern to manipulate DOM in a cleaner way or generate better code than Jaxb does.

-Also, version 0.9 of [Jeka](https://dev.jeka) will rely heavily on this pattern to configure project builds.
+Also, version 0.9 of [Jeka](https://dev.jeka) relies heavily on this pattern to configure project builds.

 > Icons made by <a href="https://www.flaticon.com/authors/eucalyp" title="Eucalyp">Eucalyp</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>